ekeilty17/ekeilty17.github.io/_posts/2024-01-05-gauss-proof-of-the-constructibility-of-the-heptadecagon.md

 ### What the Greeks Knew {#what-the-greeks-knew}

-In Euclid's infamous textbook <a href="https://en.wikipedia.org/wiki/Euclid%27s_Elements" target="_blank">The Elements</a>, he provided a few regular polygon constructions.
+In Euclid's famous textbook <a href="https://en.wikipedia.org/wiki/Euclid%27s_Elements" target="_blank">The Elements</a>, he provided a few regular polygon constructions.
 First, he could construct an equilateral triangle, square, and regular pentagon.
 The equilateral triangle and square are quite simple.
 The regular pentagon is more complicated, but not too bad.

 <center>
 <div class="overflow-container">